0xartem/smart-contracts-best-practices/security-best-practices.md

 - External Calls
   - Don't use external contract calls when possible
-  - Name variables, methods & contract interfaces that interacting may be unsafe (`UntrustedBank`)
+  - Name variables, methods & contract interfaces that may interact with unsafe calls (`UntrustedBank`)
   - Check-effects-interactions patter.
 Avoid state changes after external calls.
 Mitigates Reentrancy risks.
   - Use `.call()`.
 Don't use `transfer()` and `send()`.
 Keep Reentrancy risks in mind, the `call()` does NOT mitigate it.
   - Handle errors from external calls